sam-b/z3-stuff/a-bug-hunters-constraint-solver/README.md

 All the code for this post can be found at: [https://github.com/sam-b/z3-stuff/tree/master/a-bug-hunters-constraint-solver](https://github.com/sam-b/z3-stuff/tree/master/a-bug-hunters-constraint-solver)

-While reading [A Bug Hunters Diary](https://www.nostarch.com/bughunter) the other day I came across a problem the author had in chapter 7 (investigating an XNU kernel bug), the author could control some data which was then used as the address passed to a call instruction.
+While reading [A Bug Hunters Diary](https://www.nostarch.com/bughunter) the other day I came across a problem the author had in chapter 7 (investigating an XNU kernel bug).
+The author could control some data which was then used as the address passed to a call instruction.
 The data went through some basic transforms before it was used as an address, so in order to get it to be an address which the author/attacker controlled they wrote a simple script which brute forced the value they should place in that location as shown below.

 <pre>
 #include &lt;stdio.h>